Cshooltz/Resume/Detailed Experience.md

 - Our Community Listens communication training, provided by PhillipsLISTENS, INC, November 2016
 - Continuous Improvement Program Training, DTE Energy, 2018-2019

+## SOFTWARE DEVELOPMENT EXPERIENCE

+### Overview
+I have always had a passion for software and computer science and have dabbled in programming on and off most of my life.
+It wasn’t until I left my last job, however, that I realized software development is more interesting to me now than traditional engineering.
+So, over the last year I have been working hard at filling in my experience gaps for software development.

+**General Skills and Capabilities:**
+  - Generally competent with programming environments and comfortable using most languages
+  - Comfortable using/making Linux shell scripts and Powershell scripts
+  - Comfortable on any operating system (most experienced with Linux and Windows)
+  - High level understanding of the underlying operations and architectures of computers, and comfortable going as low level as programming in assembly language
+  - Currently specialized in C# programming for cross platform .Net applications
+  - Functional with multi-threaded programming.
+Comfortable using Tasks, ThreadPool threads, and manual Threads in C#.
+Comfortable using multi-threaded control structures and data structures, such as locks, mutexes, and event handles.
+I implemented 3 basic threading strategies in my own application over 3 days at the end of January.
+  - Comfortable with UI programming.
+I know the basics of WPF and HTML/CSS/JS.
+My preference for developing personal applications is to use a game engine like Godot or Unity
+  - Comfortable using game engines.
+Most experienced with Godot, but comfortable with Unity and Unreal Engine 4
+  - Comfortable working with digital assets, i.e. images, SVG, audio, 3D data, etc. I am not yet very experienced working with these data formats from the code side of things, but I am learning more every day

+**Todo Learning and Projects:**
+  - Complete my database editor I am making in Godot.
+  - Make a similar practice project in Unity to compare their workflows and architecture.
+  - Port one or more of my practice projects to mobile
+  - Learn ASP.Net Core for building web apps and services
+  - Learn and use advanced data modeling, processing, and storage
+  - Learn how to implement real-time network communications, i.e. multiple users editing the same document in real-time over the internet
+  - Experiment with procedural generation and simulation (i.e. physics and graphics)

+### Practice Database Editor Application
+For a detailed description and the source code for this project, please visit my GitHub repository: [Data Editor App](https://github.com/Cshooltz/Data-Editor-App)

+To summarize, this is my first graphical application that I am building on my own from scratch.
+The purpose of this app is for me to gain practical experience building a real application and serve as a testing ground for me to learn and experiment with code.

+The goal is to have a generalized, but simple, database editor that can work with data stored in multiple ways: in text files, in a local embedded database (i.e. SQLite), and in a database server such as MySQL.
+The project is still fairly early on, and at this time you can use the app to write a static test data set to a JSON file, load test data into the table UI element, and browse the local filesystem in the embedded file browser I made.

+the following is a brief list of my accomplishments so far in this project:
+- Built basic UI structure for user interaction with the program
+- Created a custom table UI element for viewing and editing data
+- Created a custom embedded file browser (working towards making it a full file manager) complete with delegation of blocking code to worker threads
+- Implemented 3 reusable threading strategies over 3 days (dedicated worker thread that is fed a queue of functions, a work queue structure using Tasks and ContinueWith, and simple Tasks with mutexes protecting mutually exclusive code)
+- Integrated the Newtonsoft Json.Net library for serialization of data structures to/from JSON
+- Implemented saving of data structures to JSON text files

+### Complete C# Masterclass, Udemy Course
+For a detailed description and the source code I wrote following this course, please visit my GitHub repository: [C# Masterclass](https://github.com/Cshooltz/CSharp-Masterclass)

+To jumpstart my career change into software development, I decided to look for an extensive course on C#.
+I chose the Complete C# Masterclass course because the curriculum is one of the most diverse and complete I have seen.
+Starting from the most basic concepts, the course moved on to broach advanced topics like multithreaded programming, LINQ, utilizing a SQL database in a project, and building GUI apps using Windows Presentation Foundation.
+I completed almost the entirety of the course within one month's time.

+My favorite parts of this course were the small projects that resulted in more or less complete small applications.
+The first one was a console based tic-tac-toe game, which I designed from scratch before watching the instructor's solution.
+The second was a complete WPF app that allowed the user to view and edit data stored in a local Microsoft SQL server (the Zoo Manager app).

+The following is a brief list of topics covered in this course:
+- Detailed usage of Visual Studio Community IDE
+- Basic programming concepts (i.e. functions, data types, loops, etc, etc)
+- Somewhat advanced use of the command line environment
+- Advanced object oriented programming
+- Debugging
+- Intro to .Net APIs
+- Multithreaded programming with Threads, ThreadPool, Tasks, and async/await
+- Use of LINQ and SQL databases
+- Nullables, events, and delegates
+- GUI programming using the Windows Presentation Foundation

 ## WORK EXPERIENCE
 ### Natural Gas Transmission Pipeline and Facilities Engineer, DTE Energy, Detroit, MI 2017-2020
 ### Overview